KnicheNoir/KnicheNoir-Deluxe/conversation_history_technical.md

 - [ ] Implement idle-looping animation system.
 - [ ] Implement Ahead-of-Time rendering for complex views.

-## XIII.
+## XIV.
 The Protocol of Veiled Logic & The Shadow Alphabet

 To protect the system's core intellectual property and enhance the user's oracular experience, a new layer of abstraction has been implemented over the core Willow Network logic.
 This protocol ensures that while the system's internal engine operates on its foundational Hebrew-based principles, all user-facing output is translated into a universal, non-denominational archetypal language.